What is quantitative easing?

 One of the main tools they have to control growth is raising or lowering interest rates.
 Lower interest rates encourage people or companies to spend money, rather than save.

-But when interest rates are almost at zero, central banks need to adopt different tactics - such as pumping money directly into the economy.
+But when interest rates are almost at zero, central banks need to adopt different tactics - such as pumping money directly into the financial system.

 This process is known as quantitative easing or QE.

-The central bank buys assets, usually government bonds, with money it has "printed" - or created electronically these days.
+The central bank buys assets, usually government bonds, with money it has "printed" - or, more accurately, created electronically.

-It then uses this money to buy bonds from investors such as banks or pension funds using this "new" money, which increases the amount of cash in the financial system, encouraging financial institutions to lend more to businesses and individuals.
-This in turn should allow them to invest and spend more, hopefully increasing growth.
+It then uses this money to buy bonds from investors such as banks or pension funds.
+This increases the overall amount of funds in the financial system.
+Making more money available is supposed to encourage financial institutions to lend more to businesses and individuals.
+It can also push interest rates lower across the economy, even when the central bank's own rates are just about as low as they can go.
+This in turn should allow businesses to invest and consumers to spend more, giving a knock-on boost to the economy.

 Both the Bank of England and the US Federal Reserve embarked on QE in the wake of the 2008 financial crisis in an attempt to stimulate economic growth.